IndiGG Self Reported Market Capitalization Tops $123.60 Million (INDI)

 IndiGG Token Profile

 IndiGG’s genesis date was March 2nd, 2022.
 IndiGG’s total supply is 1,000,000,000 tokens.
+IndiGG’s official Twitter account is @yggindia and its Facebook page is accessible here.
 IndiGG’s official website is indi.gg.
-IndiGG’s official Twitter account is @yggindia and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as IndiGG directly using U.S. dollars.
-Investors seeking to trade IndiGG should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase IndiGG using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as IndiGG directly using US dollars.
+Investors seeking to trade IndiGG should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy IndiGG using one of the aforementioned exchanges.

 Receive News & Updates for IndiGG Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IndiGG and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.